 We are still in the midst of an NHS workforce crisis.
-NHS England medical director Prof Sir Stephen Powis said: "The NHS has simply never seen this kind of industrial action in its history."13 This is a reference to both junior doctors and consultants striking in September.
+NHS England medical director Prof Sir Stephen Powis said: "The NHS has simply never seen this kind of industrial action in its history."
+This is a reference to both junior doctors and consultants striking in September.
 The reality is that both the medical and wider workforce have been striking not just about pay but the state of the high volume, highly intensive and under-workforced environment we are in.

-Despite consultant expansion of 70% over the last ten years we have the biggest medical backlog for patients waiting to receive treament.^{6,7} There is now high retention rates in our retiring colleagues who have returned to work1 but a new trend amongst newly qualified consultants is appearing.
-They do not appear to choose to apply for substantive posts but instead appear to be choosing to locum (unpublished RCP CCT data) or take up a post-CCT fellowship instead11.
-Fewer LTFT and female consultants appear to be responding to the post- CCT survey.
-It should also be noted that 82% of advertised consultant gastroenterology and hepatology posts in 2022 were unfilled.1 Their reasons for doing so are outlined in the BSG trainees survey data where well-being is the highest factor for this change in working pattern.
-In the meantime the squeezed middle continues to strike and is likely to be taking on a bigger volume of acute work as more and more gaps appear in their rotas.1
+Despite consultant expansion of 70% over the last ten years we have the biggest medical backlog for patients waiting to receive treament.
+There is now high retention rates in our retiring colleagues who have returned to work but a new trend amongst newly qualified consultants is appearing.
+They do not appear to choose to apply for substantive posts but instead appear to be choosing to locum or take up a post-CCT fellowship instead.
+Fewer LTFT and female consultants appear to be responding to the post-CCT survey.
+It should also be noted 59% of respondents to the survey reported a vacancy in the department.
+Their reasons for doing so are outlined in the BSG trainees survey data where well-being is the highest factor for this change in working pattern.
+In the meantime the squeezed middle continues to strike and is likely to be taking on a bigger volume of acute work as more and more gaps appear in their rotas.

 New CCT holders may be choosing to defer applying for a substantive post for a variety of reasons.
 It may be to protect against burnout11 but also because our trainees have the lowest ESBGHE exam results in Europe (unpublished data).
-It may be that we need to support trainees even further in the shortened training programme and the BSG trainee section is due to initiate a gastroenterology calculator to objectively collect data on time spent doing service work running general medical on-calls as this is impacting on the time they are spending training in working hours gaining their specialty gastroenterology competencies.
-The voice of the collective is more powerful than that of the individual.
-The calculator is overwhelmingly supported by the BSG Training committee.
+It may be that we need to support trainees even further in the shortened training programme as the demands of the volume of GIM on-call is impacting on the time they are spending training in working hours gaining their specialty gastroenterology competencies.
 It was agreed in the new curriculum with the JRCPTB that gastroenterology trainees would spend only 25% of their time providing GIM service work but there is a swell of opinion that this agreement may not be honoured equitably across all training posts.
-As they extend their time to applying for a substantive post and increase their experience to become more specialised they may increase their chances of getting a substantive post in a tertiary referral centre.
-This is seen in the latest BASL trainee survey showing that trainee preference for future hepatology consultant posts in specialist liver centres were almost threefold higher compared with district general hospitals (60.9% vs 22.6%).14If this trend continues it is likely that health inequalities experienced by regions with low doctor to patient ratios will rise and cause widening rota gaps in these hospitals.1
+As they extend their time to applying for a substantive post and increase their experience to become more specialised, they may increase their chances of getting a substantive post in a tertiary referral centre.
+This is seen in the latest BASL trainee survey showing that trainee preference for future hepatology consultant posts in specialist liver centres were almost threefold higher compared with district general hospitals (60.9% vs 22.6%).
+15If this trend continues it is likely that health inequalities experienced by regions with low doctor to patient ratios will rise and cause widening rota gaps in these hospitals.
+1

 Wellbeing is also an important factor in workforce retention amongst consultants in the RCP census this year.
-Leadership roles and practising specialty roles provided high satisfaction rates in those surveyed.1 General medicine continues to produce a poor satisfaction rate amongst consultant gastroenterologists.1 Consultants and particularly newly qualified female LTFT consultants are choosing to work remotely potentially to improve their work/life balance.
+Leadership roles and practising specialty roles provided high satisfaction rates in those surveyed.
+General medicine continues to produce a poor satisfaction rate amongst consultant gastroenterologists.
+Consultants and particularly newly qualified female LTFT consultants are choosing to work remotely potentially to improve their work/life balance.
 It is possible that this may also present a risk as admin and emails may take over their evenings and weekends.